openstack/ironic/doc/source/install/refarch/small-cloud-trusted-tenants.rst

   * *control plane* for interacting with other services
   * *management* for contacting node's BMCs
   * *bare metal* for contacting deployment, cleaning or rescue ramdisks

+* The ``ironic-novncproxy`` NoVNC proxy is run directly as a web server process.
+Typically, a load balancer, such as HAProxy, spreads the load between the NoVNC instances on the *controllers*.

+  The NoVNC proxy has to be served on the *control plane network*.
+Additionally, it has to be exposed to the *management network* to access BMC graphical consoles.

 * TFTP and HTTP service for booting the nodes.
 Each ``ironic-conductor`` process has to have a matching TFTP and HTTP service.
 They should be exposed